Miscellaneous very interesting stuff. I promise.

 - - better all round quality

-Update: Someone finally ticked most of the above boxes.
+Update: Someone finally ticked all of the above boxes.

-It's good that handheld technology is starting to build momentum at last.
+It's good that handheld technology is gaining momentum at last.
 Back when I bought my Lynx, handheld machines were pretty limited, gameplay was handed down from 8-bit computers and consoles and didn't really take advantage of the portable nature of the devices.
 Nintendo's stranglehold on the portable gaming market halted technological progress and innovation for many years.
 Today, the mainstream market has adopted handheld tech' and while the main players are still largely constrained by a closed-source mentality, at least there are inexpensive ways to unlock the hardware for those who want to do more.
 We are pretty spoilt now, on top of this we have open-handhelds designed with user-generated content in mind.
-It's my view that handheld devices will all but replace the desktop PC as the preferred method of accessing online content for most people.
-Judging by recent tablet and smartphone adoption rates, that's not really a huge prediction.
+Going by tablet and smartphone adoption rates, it's clear handheld devices are here to stay.

 Next: Console Gaming.